mbj/unparser/README.md

 --------

 Unparser currently successfully round trips almost all ruby code around.
-If there is a non round trippable example that is NOT subjected to known [#limitations](Limitations) please report a bug.
+If there is a non round trippable example that is NOT subjected to known [Limitations](#limitations). please report a bug.

-On CI unparser is currently tested against rubyspec with minor excludes.
+On CI unparser is currently tested against rubyspec with minor [excludes](https://github.com/mbj/unparser/blob/master/spec/integrations.yml).

 Limitations:
 ------------